inconshreveable/ngrok/docs/DEVELOPMENT.md

 ## Network protocol and tunneling
 At a high level, ngrok's tunneling works as follows:

-### Setup
+### Connection Setup and Authentication
 1. The client initiates a long-lived TCP connection to the server over which they will pass JSON instruction messages.
 This connection is called the *Control Connection*.
-1. After the connection is established, the client sends a registration message.
+1. After the connection is established, the client sends an *Auth* message with authentication and version information.
-1. The server registers the tunnel and then sends a registration ACK message with information about the created tunnel.
+1. The server validates the client's *Auth* message and sends an *AuthResp* message indicating either success or failure.

+### Tunnel creation
+1. The client may then ask the server to create tunnels for it by sending *ReqTunnel* messages.
+1. When the server receives a *ReqTunnel* message, it will send 1 or more *NewTunnel* messages that indicate successful tunnel creation or indicate failure.

 ### Tunneling connections
-1. When the server receives a new public connection, it locates the approriate tunnel by examing the HTTP host header (or the port number for TCP tunnels).
+1. When the server receives a new public connection, it locates the approriate tunnel by examining the HTTP host header (or the port number for TCP tunnels).
 This connection from the public internet is called a *Public Connection*.
-1. The server sends a proxy request message to the client over the control connection.
+1. The server sends a *ReqProxy* message to the client over the control connection.
 1. The client initiates a new TCP connection to the server called a *Proxy Connection*.
-1. The client sends a proxy registration message over the proxy connection so the server can associate it to the public connection that caused the request for the proxy connection to be initiated.
+1. The client sends a *RegProxy* message over the proxy connection so the server can associate it to a control connection (and thus the tunnels it's responsible for).
+1. The server sends a *StartProxy* message over the proxy connection with metadata information about the connection (the client IP and name of the tunnel).
 1. The server begins copying the traffic byte-for-byte from the public connection to the proxy connection and vice-versa.
-1. The client opens a connection to the local port that was specified at startup.
+1. The client opens a connection to the local address configured for that tunnel.
 This is called the *Private Connection*.
 1. The client begins copying the traffic byte-for-byte from the proxied connection to the private connection and vice-versa.

 ### Detecting dead tunnels